hapsby/deepAPIRevisited/README.md

 This script reads the .7z files that were placed in `</path/to/repos>` by `get_repos.php` and outputs the following database files to `</path/to/dbs>`:

-#### Files used by deepAPI:

-`vocab.apiseq.json`: A JSON file with the vocabulary used in the API sequences.

-`vocab.desc.json`: A JSON file with the vocabulary used in the descriptions.

-`train.apiseq.h5`: An HDF5 database with all API sequences in the training set.

-`test.apiseq.h5`: An HDF5 database with all API sequences in the test set.

-`train.desc.h5`: An HDF5 database with all descriptions in the training set.

-`test.desc.h5`: An HDF5 database with all descriptions in the test set.

-#### Files used by CodeBERT:

-`api_train.jsonl`: A JSON file with the entire training set, for use by CodeBERT.

-`api_test.jsonl`: A JSON file with the entire test set, for use by CodeBERT.